pattern

 to propel and operate a bicycle or other pedal-powered vehicle

-Ex: In spinning class , participants were instructed pedal at different intensities to simulate various terrains .
+Ex: In spinning class , participants were instructed to pedal at different intensities to simulate various terrains .

 daily words